topo-gps/ios-manual/en/routes/routes_load.rst

    :width: 320px
    :alt: Routes screen Topo GPS

-   *An example of the the 'Saved routes' screen.*
+   *An example of the 'Saved routes' screen.*

 A list of routes appears in the routes screen.
 In the example above there are three routes.